Is Kajabi Pricing Worth It For You?

 Perhaps most powerfully, the Basic level gives you access to the automations that are one of the most important elements of the Kajabi platform.
 Using automation, you guide prospective students through your sales funnel, control how and when they access course elements, and lighten your support burden by sending reminders and other prompts.

 At the basic level, your students/members can also access all of your products through the Kajabi mobile app.
-This may not seem like a big deal, but most online course platforms in the same general price range as Kajabi do not have a mobile app.
+This may not seem like a big deal, but most of the best online course platforms in the same general price range as Kajabi do not have a mobile app.
 That’s also true of major all-in-on competitors like Kartra and Simplero.

 Instead, these platforms rely on “responsive” design for users to access course and other content, but this often means the experience is not great.
 A true app – downloadable in both Apple and Android versions – provides a much better experience for connecting with your users no matter where they are